state-alchemists/zrb/docs/concepts/template.md

     - `to_boolean(text)`: Convert text to boolean.
 This function handle case-insensitive text, but it will throw an error if the text is neither true/false value representation.
         - True value: `true`, `1`, `yes`, `y`, `active`
         - False value: `false`, `0`, `0`, `n`, `inactive`

+# Special render data

+- `input`: Map representation task input's value.
+Accessible when you set `task environment`'s property or any `task` property.
+    - `<snake_case_key>`: All task key inputs are snake-cased.
+These keys are accessible when you set `task environment`'s default property or any `task` property.
+    - `_task`: Representation of current task object, only accessible from `task` property
+    - `_kwargs`: Map representation of current task input keyword arguments, only accessible from `task` property
+    - `_args`: List representation of current task input arguments, only accessible from `task` property

 # Render data for input default value